BartoszDadok/BartoszDadok/README.md

 I am also deeply interested in marketing, the business side of product development, and UI.

-## My main project is a mobile application "Upoluj Promke", which is used by over 400 people every day:
+## My main project is a mobile application "Upoluj Promke", which is used by over 900 people:
 With this app people can find out which grocery stores have the best deals!
 **Upoluj Promke is written in React Native with TypeScript, Redux Toolkit and RTK query.
 Backend is written in NodeJs.**.
 I am not going to share the code of this app now on GitHub.